Jquintero08/Rowdy-Datathon-2023/README.md

 To replicate our analysis or use our code, follow these steps:

-1. Download the required datasets listed above from the "2017-18 Civil Rights Data Collection (CRDC)" folder and place them in the `data/` directory.
+1. Download the CSV datasets located in the `data/` directory.
-2. Run the Python scripts in the `scripts/` directory to sanitize the data, interact with the database, and generate graphs.
+2. Run the `filter.py` python script located in the `scripts/` directory to sanitize the data
-3. Use the custom SQL schemas in the `sql/` directory to organize the data and perform queries.
+3. Use the custom SQL schemas in the `sql/` directory to analyze the data and create a new table called `school_summary` that contains the summarized data
+4. Run the `dataVisualization.py` python script located in the `scripts/` directory to visualize the summarized data
-4. Refer to the reports in the `reports/` directory for detailed findings and recommendations.
+5. Refer to the reports in the `reports/` directory for detailed findings and recommendations.

 ## Contributors